lefterisss/portfolio/README.md

 ### Why Multicollinearity is a Problem

-High multicollinearity leads to:
+High multicollinearity leads to:</br>
-Unstable coefficient estimates
+Unstable coefficient estimates</br>
-Large standard errors
+Large standard errors</br>
-Difficulty in interpreting the effect of individual predictors In this dataset:
+Difficulty in interpreting the effect of individual predictors</br>
+In this dataset:

 active_enterprises, births, and deaths are highly correlated